suryadipbera1256/Tic-Tac-Toe-using-python/README.md

 **Author: SURYADIP BERA**

+## Description

+This project is a basic implementation of the classic Tic-Tac-Toe game played in the command line.
+The computer plays as 'X' and always starts by placing its first move in the center of the board.
+The user plays as 'O' and inputs their moves by selecting a numbered square on the board.
+The game checks for wins, ties, and valid moves, and the computer makes random moves without any AI strategy.
+This simple game demonstrates basic Python programming concepts such as input validation, game state management, and random choice.

 ## Features

 - The computer plays as 'X' and always makes the first move by placing 'X' in the middle of the board.